RushikeshThakur/SpringBoot-API-With-High-level-Client_ElasticSearch/README.md

 # SpringBoot-API-With-High-level-Client_ElasticSearch
-Project enough to explain how spring rest Apii can perform operation on Elasticsearch using high-level-client
+Project enough to explain how spring restfull Api can perform operation on Elasticsearch using high-level-client